Where to Eat: Restaurants in Petaluma

 Renowned for its pancakes, omelets, scrambles, and more (including a daily lunch and a Sunday brunch), the Tea Room also features an in-house bakery, offering an array of seasonal sweets as well as signature favorites.
 Order at the counter, and then your order is delivered to your table.

 A local favorite, Water Street Bistro features French-inspired cuisine (with side trips to Morocco, Spain, Mexico, and California) for breakfast and lunch.
-They serve quiche all day everyday, and duck confit quite often.
+They serve quiche all day everyday, and pozole (pictured) and duck confit quite often.
 Order at the counter, and then your order is delivered to your table.
 The outdoor patio overlooks the Petaluma River.

 Brews & Grub